RubyQianru/Hand-Pose-and-Music-Control/README.md

 Instructions on using the model:

-1. Go to demo.ipynb and run the following code:
+1. Go to demo.ipynb.
+2. You may use the demo.json we provided inside /Data folder, or you may use our Data Collector to collect your own hand pose data.
+If you are collectng your own data, make sure to rename the JSON file to "data.json", put it inside /Data folder, and run the following code.
+3. You may refer to the **Data Collection** instructions above for a step-by-step runthrough of how to correctly use Data Collector.

 ```python
 # Load demo data from the folder